Elizabeth I: Education

-Thomas Seymour
+Adolescence

 Henry VIII died in 1547 and Elizabeth's half-brother, Edward VI, became king at the age of nine.
-Catherine Parr, Henry's widow, soon married Thomas Seymour, 1st Baron Seymour of Sudeley, Edward VI's uncle and the brother of Lord Protector Edward Seymour, 1st Duke of Somerset.
+Catherine Parr, Henry's widow, soon married Thomas Seymour, Baron Seymour of Sudeley, Edward VI's uncle and the brother of Lord Protector Edward Seymour, Duke of Somerset.
 The couple took Elizabeth into their household at Chelsea.
 There Elizabeth experienced an emotional crisis that some historians believe affected her for the rest of her life.
 Thomas Seymour engaged in romps and horseplay with the 14-year-old Elizabeth, including entering her bedroom in his nightgown, tickling her, and slapping her on the buttocks.
 Elizabeth rose early and surrounded herself with maids to avoid his unwelcome morning visits.
 Parr, rather than confront her husband over his inappropriate activities, joined in.
 Twice she accompanied him in tickling Elizabeth, and once held her while he cut her black gown "into a thousand pieces".
 However, after Parr discovered the pair in an embrace, she ended this state of affairs.
 In May 1548, Elizabeth was sent away.

 Thomas Seymour nevertheless continued scheming to control the royal family and tried to have himself appointed the governor of the King's person.
 When Parr died after childbirth on 5 September 1548, he renewed his attentions towards Elizabeth, intent on marrying her.
 Her governess Kat Ashley, who was fond of Seymour, sought to convince Elizabeth to take him as her husband.
 She tried to convince Elizabeth to write to Seymour and "comfort him in his sorrow", but Elizabeth claimed that Thomas was not so saddened by her stepmother's death as to need comfort.

 In January 1549, Seymour was arrested and imprisoned in the Tower on suspicion of conspiring to depose his brother Somerset as Protector, marry Lady Jane Grey to King Edward VI, and take Elizabeth as his own wife.
 Elizabeth, living at Hatfield House, would admit nothing.
-Her stubbornness exasperated her interrogator, Sir Robert Tyrwhitt, who reported, "I do see it in her face that she is guilty".
+Her stubbornness exasperated her interrogator, Robert Tyrwhitt, who reported, "I do see it in her face that she is guilty".
 Seymour was beheaded on 20 March 1549.